matepek/vscode-catch2-test-adapter/README.md

 ## Configuration

-The extension is pre-configured and should find executables inside the `out` or `build` directory.
+The extension is pre-configured and should find executables inside the `out` and `build` directory.

 Not good enough for you?! : Edit your `.vscode/settings.json` file according to the [examples](#Examples)!

-(See VSCode settings.json [documantation](https://code.visualstudio.com/docs/getstarted/settings) for further details.)
+(See VSCode settings.json [documentation](https://code.visualstudio.com/docs/getstarted/settings) for further details.)

 | Property                                      | Description                                                                                                                                                                                                                                                                                                              |
 | --------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |